libra0037/c--/README.md

 \*See *sqrt2.c--* and *bf.c--* for examples.\*

+The program starts with the first statement and ends after the last statement.

 All identifiers are global variables.
 All operands and results are 64-bit signed integers (aka `int64_t` in C/C++).
 The type turns to `int64_t *` temporarily when accessing memory with square brackets.

 Comments start with '#' and end at the end of the current line.